ACCESS-NRI/access-om3-configs/documentation/docs/pages/configurations/pan-Antartic/Detailed_panan_isf.md

 module load payu
 payu clone --new-branch expt --branch dev-MC_4km_jra_ryf+regionalpanan+isf https://github.com/ACCESS-NRI/access-om3-configs dev-MC_4km_jra_ryf+regionalpanan+isf
 ```
 This config has ice shelf parameters, links to input files, `diag_table` with diagnostics for ice shelves (make sure to save the `e` variable for plotting, and the `ice_shelf_model` diagnostics e.g. `melt_rate`), and modified runoff streams files `drof.streams.xml` without the liquid runoff file (remove the [`FRIVER` related lines](https://github.com/ACCESS-NRI/access-om3-configs/issues/728)).
 You can update `config.yaml` with the correct project, shortpath, input files etc. You may need to update other files elsewhere, e.g. in `MOM_input` the initial conditions, topo file etc, tidal amplitude file (see step 13 and turn `READ_TIDEAMP = False` for now), and other grid-related files in `ice_in`, `nuopc.runconfig`, `drof_in`, `datm_in`.
-If changing layout, it might be easiest to not use a mask table and just use the automatic layout method.
+If changing layout, it might be easiest to not use a mask table and use the automatic layout method.

 Alternatively, you could start with a non-ice shelf config and modify it.
 See section 9 for ice shelf-related parameters I recommend.